bhwong11/tomagotchigame/README.md

 Ideally a different image of the "passed away" pet will show depending on what image was displayed before death, so each evolution image would have a unique "passed away" image.

+There is no peristence of data on the page, and the game progress is lost once a user relaods

 ===WireFrame===
 <img width="591" alt="wireframe" src="https://i.imgur.com/ts8d2Aq.png">